Azure-Samples/cosmos-db-design-patterns/materialized-view/README.md

 ### **GitHub Codespaces**

-You can try out this implementation by running the code in [GitHub Codespaces](https://docs.github.com/codespaces/overview) with a [free Azure Cosmos DB account](https://learn.microsoft.com/azure/cosmos-db/try-free). (*This option doesn't require an Azure subscription, just a GitHub account.*)
+You can try out this implementation by running the code in [GitHub Codespaces](https://docs.github.com/codespaces/overview)

 - Open the application code in a GitHub Codespace: